 You can then start a chat with your emergency contacts or turn off the alert if it’s a false alarm.
 If there is no response, the monitoring center will call the authorities to provide the necessary help.

 Brinks offers three different security systems: the Nest Secure, the Home Complete, and the Home Complete with Video.

 The Nest Secure package uses the Nest Guard as your security system.
 It also comes with two Nest Detects and a pair of Nest Tags.
 Brinks will also provide you with a yard sign and stickers to discourage any potential burglar from trying to break into your house.

-You can buy this system for $399 or $11.08 per month via zero-interest financing for three years.
+You can buy this system via zero-interest financing for three years.
 Some features that you get at that price include:

 - Remind Me alerts: This feature will remind you to arm the system if you are the last person to leave the house and to disarm it when you’re the first one to arrive home.

 - Quiet Open: This feature lets you open the door and leave quietly without having to disarm your alarm.
 This feature is ideal for those times when you go out for a run while everybody else is asleep and you just wouldn’t want to wake them all up when you leave.

 - Google Assistant: This system works with Google Assistant so that you can just use voice commands to arm your security system.